Be smart with your fitness goal setting

 This goal is of higher quality because it gives you a direction and extra details of how to achieve this goal.
 It allows you to be more focused and have a better idea of what to do.

 For example, the goal of ‘I want be healthier’ cannot be measured.
-It does not tell you how you will get healthier and how you will know when you are healthier.
+It does not tell you how you will know when you are healthier.
 But the goals of ‘I want to train 4 times a week for 1 hour per session’ can be measured by physical training attendance.
 This makes the goal easier to achieve.

 - Do I have the time to achieve this goal?

-- Do I have the money needed to achieve this goal?
+- Do I have the finances needed to achieve this goal?

 - Do I have the motivation to achieve this goal?